Multipacker/gimp-file-qoi/README.md

 As GIMP provides two ways for plug-ins to be installed (system-wide or per user), the build script has to make a choise.
-This project chooses to install for the current user.
+This project chooses to install system-wide.

 ### Example

 To build on linux you would position yourself at the root of the project in a terminal and run the following command:

-	./scripts/linux_build.sh
+	sudo ./scripts/linux_build.sh

-The plug-in should now be installed in the current users plug-in folder and ready to use in GIMP.
+The plug-in should now be installed for the entire system and be ready to use in GIMP.

 ## Used documentation